uchicago-library/lucy/README.md

 This should return the correct text to your browser, but without the right newlines or anything like that.
 Lets add templates so that we can return something more nicely formatted.

 Finally, lets add templates to return this as HTML.
 Instead of sending a mass of text to the templates, we'll start by making a data structure to send.
-Instead of joining my sections list into a single string, I'll set each item in the list to it's own python dictionary with three keys- speaker, translation, and transcription.
+Instead of joining my sections list into a single string, I'll set each item in the list to it's own python dictionary with three keys&mdash;speaker, translation, and transcription.
 Then I'll loop over them in the  template to display them properly.

 Modify your main.py so it looks like this: